Group SLOPE Penalized Low-Rank Tensor Regression: Introduction

 \subsection{Our Contributions}

-We consider the matrix response tensor regression model (\ref{tm-1}) and embed the frontal slice sparse and low-rank structures for the estimated tensor $\B^*$.
-Unlike the sparse and low-rank settings directly on the frontal slices \citep{2020L2RM}, we characterize the inherited structures based on the CP decomposition (which is a form of higher-order principal components analysis, HOPCA).
-Specifically, we assume that the tensor $\B^*$ \black{enjoys} a rank-$K$ CP decomposition \black{in which} the produced mode-3 factor matrix admits the row sparsity. \black{We know that the rank-$K$ CP decomposition can reduce the model from ultrahigh dimensionality $p_1 p_2p$ to $(p_1+p_2+p)K$, thereby reducing the computational complexity of the regression procedure.} In addition, from the perspective of PCA, the encouraging sparsity of factor matrices has been shown not only to yield asymptotically consistent estimators in high-dimensional settings \citep{2009JASAPCA}, but also to simplify visualization and interpretation of data analysis results \citep{2012HPCA}.
+We consider the matrix response tensor regression model (\ref{tm-1}) and embed the frontal slice sparse and low-rank structures for the estimated tensor.
+Unlike the sparse and low-rank settings directly on the frontal slices \citep{2020L2RM}, we characterize the inherited structures based on the low-rank, orthogonal decomposition (LROD).
+Similar to CPD, the orthogonal decomposition can also reduce the model dimensionality, thereby reducing the computational complexity of the regression procedure.
+In addition, the encouraging sparsity on factor matrices produced by decomposition has been shown not only to yield asymptotically consistent estimators in high-dimensional settings \citep{2009JASAPCA}, but also to simplify visualization and interpretation of data analysis results \citep{2012HPCA}.
+It is worth mentioning that there is always an optimal LROD approximation \citep{orthogonalCP} for a given tensor, while the rank-$k$ approximation problem for fitting a CPD tensor is ill-posed for many rank values of $k$ in general \citep{CPDNOS-2008}.
+This makes the LROD tensor regression procedure more stable than those CPD based methods.

-To investigate the selection and estimation properties, we develop a sparse and low-rank tensor regression procedure by formulating it as a gSLOPE penalized CP low-rank tensor optimization problem, namely TgSLOPE. \black{Then, to measure its feature selection performance in finite samples, we define the notion of the tensor group FDR (TgFDR).
-Under the column-orthogonality assumption on the predictor matrix, TgSLOPE is shown to control TgFDR at any given level $0<q<1$ with appropriate choice of the regularization parameters.} Moreover, the estimator produced by TgSLOPE provably achieves the \black{asymptotically minimax convergence with respect to} the $\ell_2$-loss defined based on tensor frontal slices.
-Overall, our proposed TgFDR controlling estimate achieves the minimax optimal rate.
+To investigate the selection and estimation properties, we develop a sparse and low-rank tensor regression procedure by formulating it as a gSLOPE penalized LROD tensor optimization problem, namely TgSLOPE.
+Then, to measure its feature selection performance in finite samples, we define the notion of the tensor group FDR (TgFDR).
+Under the column-orthogonality assumption on the predictor matrix, TgSLOPE is shown to control TgFDR at any given level $0<q<1$ with appropriate choice of the regularization parameters.
+Moreover, the tensor estimator produced by TgSLOPE provably achieves the asymptotically minimax rate.
+Overall, our proposed TgFDRT controlling method can also be minimax optimal with respect to the estimation risk.